Friday, 29 July 2022

 In 1724, when he was only 26 but already a captain, the Royal Navy sent Anson to Charleston in command of a small squadron to defend the city and its region from pirate attacks.
 He remained in that capacity until 1735, long after pirates had ceased to be a major threat.

 Now for Carshalton.
 In 1749 Anson leased Carshalton House, a country house originally built around 1700 for a tobacco merchant, Edward Carlton.
 He went bankrupt and the house passed to several other owners before Anson leased it.
 Anson lived there until 1752, when he moved to a house he had built in Hertfordshire, Moor Park.
-[Image: Carshalton House.
-The building to the right here.]
+[Two Images of Carshalton House, a mid-19th century lithograph and a modern photo.]

+At the time of the lithograph Carshalton House was being used by the government as a preparatory school for cadets of the Royal Artillery and Engineers.
 In the late 19th century, an order of Catholic nuns purchased Carshalton House and grounds.
 They established a primary and high school for girls there, St. Philomena's.
-It is still in operation only five minutes' walk from my house.
+It is still in operation and is only five minutes' walk from my house.

-Most Folks in Carshalton have probably never heard of Anson.
-Lots of Charlestonians will certainly be familiar with his name because it is everywhere.
+Most people in Carshalton have probably never heard of Anson.
+Lots of Charlestonians will be familiar with his name at least because it is everywhere.
 How many know why is another matter.
 But be ye from Charleston or Carshalton, raise a glass for Admiral Anson!
 I'll raise two!
 We’ll meet at the Anson Arms pub, as soon as it’s built!

 Interestingly, the online articles about Anson do not mention his connections to Charleston or Carshalton.
 If I hadn't lived in these places, I would never have known about them.